 To ensure that patients with life-limiting conditions and families can easily access a level of palliative care service that is appropriate to their needs regardless of care setting or diagnosis.

-The National Clinical Programme for Palliative Care reports to the National Director Clinical Strategy and Programmes, HSE.
+The National Clinical Programme for Palliative Care reports to the National Director Clinical Design and Innovation, HSE.